Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 See event listings and more articles in this edition of Agri-News: May 2, 2022 issue

-Every year, from May until the end of harvest (October or November), Alberta Agriculture, Forestry and Rural Economic Development (AFRED), in partnership with Agriculture Financial Services Corporation (AFSC) and the Alberta Agricultural Fieldmen, delivers the Alberta Crop Reporting program.
+Every year, from May until the end of harvest (October or November), the Alberta government, in partnership with Agriculture Financial Services Corporation (AFSC) and the Alberta Agricultural Fieldmen, delivers the Alberta Crop Reporting program.

-“The Alberta Crop Report captures timely information relating to crop production in Alberta during the current crop season,” says Ashan Shooshtarian, crop statistician with AFRED.
+“The Alberta Crop Report captures timely information relating to crop production in Alberta during the current crop season,” says Ashan Shooshtarian, crop statistician with the Alberta government.
 “Data collected through the surveys, along with the information from other sources are used to compile the weekly crop reports at both provincial and regional levels.”

 Information is gathered through weekly surveys which collect data on moisture, crop conditions, seeding and harvest progress, insect and disease outbreaks, yield potential and crop quality.